I love the sound of money rolling in.

 A 17-year-old Londoner has launched a new app that summarises news stories for smartphones after getting over $1m in funding.
 The Summly app started out life as TrimIt, getting 100,000 downloads last year before private equity firm Horizons Ventures spotted it.
-The firm, run by Li Ka-Shing - the eleventh wealthiest person in the …
+The firm, run by Li Ka-Shing - the eleventh wealthiest person in …

 I love the sound of money rolling in.